PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/Samaritan-Lift-and-Shift.md

 1. add a "near midnight" schedule
 2. Claim Reconciliation is emailed near midnight
 3. Census by Nursing Station is emailed twice a day
-4. Census by Nursing Station is filed every ten minutes
+4. Census by Nursing Station is filed every ten minutes (see subpage to this Wiki for fileshare details)
 5. restore report server data sources
 - shared data source
 - Claim Reconciliation uses controlwks